techidaily/site-fox-that/source/_posts/no-more-frustration-establish-a-stable-link-between-your-iphone-and-desktop.md

  Drivers are software components responsible for how external devices communicate with Windows.
 A damaged or outdated driver might prevent iTunes from recognizing your iPhone.
 You can fix this problem by reinstalling Apple's Mobile Device USB driver.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4qA2pGQ5qmw?si=1mAA9WTi2Z5F7n6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### If You Downloaded iTunes From Apple's Website

  Downloading iTunes from Apple's website also gets you Apple's updater which runs at startup.
 It doesn't ship with the Microsoft Store version of iTunes because the store automatically updates all apps downloaded through it.
 If you downloaded iTunes from Apple, follow these steps to reinstall the Apple Mobile Device USB driver: